Jrengineer/kaankirsan.github.io/README.md

 ## Deployment

-The website is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+The website is deployed to GitHub Pages.

 Live site: https://kaankirsan.github.io